 Credit risk is the risk that one party to a financial instrument will cause a financial loss for the other party by failing to discharge an obligation.
-The Trust's exposure to credit risk is related to its cash and certain investments included in investments.
+The Trust's exposure to credit risk is related to its cash and cash equivalents, certain investments included in investments and its loans receivable.
 The Trust may be exposed to indirect credit risk in the event that the investment funds hold investments in debt securities.
+Trust management believes this risk is minimized through the use of professional investment managers and an investment policy that restricts holdings to high grade bonds and mutual funds.
+Trust management believes the credit risk associated with its loans receivable is minimized as the loans are all due from the First Nation which is the ultimate beneficiary of the Trust and whom is considered to have low credit risk due to its financial health.